 Grief is hard at any time of year, and special events like Christmas or birthdays and anniversaries can be particularly challenging.

 If you or someone you know is struggling with grief this Christmas, here are a few coping strategies to help.
-Of course, we know that everyone is different so some may work for you, and some may not.
-But it's important to remember that it is both healthy and normal to grief, and remember those we have lost.

 - Talk to friends and family - we all grieve in different ways and you may need to let them know about your feelings or worries.